liudj2008/Clickstream-data-analysis/README.md

 3. Profits prediction

    Nowadays, profits obtained from ad clicks are the major source of profits for internet companies.
-The algorithm we developed here will predict the profits for specific ad and the profits for specific page.
+The algorithm we developed here will 1) identify the most profitable articles for our ads based on NLP and 2) predict the profits for specific ad based on clickstream data.